Overview

 an object as the implicit first argument

-The first argument (usually called self
+The first argument (usually called self) is the object

 before the dot in the method call.

-means that the get_value
+t.get_value() means that the get_value method

-from the Thing
+from the Thing class

-is called on the Thing
+is called on the Thing object t.

 Attributes

-object has one attribute: value
+Our Thing object has one attribute: value.

 We can directly access it if we want to: